Malaysia Heritage Studios

 Malaysia Heritage Studios, formerly Mini Malaysia and ASEAN Cultural Park (Taman Mini Malaysia dan ASEAN), is a cultural theme park in Ayer Keroh, Malacca, Malaysia.
 It is divided into two sections – the Mini Malaysia section, which was opened on 17 July 1986 and showcases the traditional houses from every state in Malaysia and the Mini ASEAN section, which was opened on 3 September 1991 and showcases the traditional houses from every member countries of the Association of Southeast Asian Nations (ASEAN).

-On December 19, 2022, Mini Malaysia and ASEAN Cultural Park was renovated and reopened as "Malaysia Heritage Studios".
+On 19 December 2022, Mini Malaysia and ASEAN Cultural Park was renovated and reopened as "Malaysia Heritage Studios".
 Each of the houses in Mini Malaysia became into art galleries and museums, and the central area became a gallery for mythological creatures from Malay and local folklore, such as the Garuda bird.
-The first phase of the reopening was expected to last until December 31, 2022.
+Additionally, there is also a globe statue at the entrance bearing the Park's name, which is surrounded by water fountain similar to Universal Studios, Inc. logo.
+Malaysia Heritage Studios was officially opened on 5 February 2024.